Crumbed Lamb Cutlets

 Notes

-Note 2 – A high smoke point oil (such as canola or vegetable oil) is best for deep frying.
-The pan needs to be filled at least 1.5 cm or 3/4″ deep with oil.
-Olive oil can be used to shallow fry.
-Use 3-4 tbsp of oil and cook as per the recipe, turning the lamb once.
+Note 2 – A high smoke point oil (such as canola/rapeseed or vegetable oil) is best for deep-frying.
+The oil in the pan needs to be at least 1.5 cm (½ inch) deep.
+Olive oil can be used to shallow-fry.
+Use 3–4 tablespoons of oil and cook as per the recipe, turning the lamb once.
 Using this method, the breadcrumb coating will not be as even in colour.

 MAKE AHEAD

-Crumbed Lamb Cutlets/Lamb Chops are the perfect recipe to make ahead of time, ready for when you need it!
+Crumbed Lamb Cutlets are the perfect recipe to make ahead of time.
 Crumb the lamb cutlets as per the recipe.
 Refrigerate the uncooked cutlets for up to 2 days, and freeze for up to 2 months.
 Store in an airtight container or reusable sandwich bag.
-Use baking paper between the layers of lamb cutlets to stop them from sticking.
+Use baking (parchment) paper between the layers of lamb cutlets to stop them from sticking.
 Thaw completely overnight in the fridge.
 Cook as per the recipe.

 The caper mayonnaise can be made ahead of time too.
 Prepare it as per the recipe and refrigerate it an an airtight container for up to 3 days.